-(Print, Radio and Television) The Best Telecommunications Reporting award is meant to recognize reportage that highlights the benefits of the telecommunication in Zambia, seeks to promote access to telecommunication through addressing issues of policy, laws and the economic environment in Zambia.
+(Print, Radio and Television) The Best Telecommunications Reporting award is meant to recognise reportage that highlights the benefits of the telecommunication in Zambia, seeks to promote access to telecommunication through addressing issues of policy, laws and the economic environment in Zambia.

 Best Anti-Corruption Reporting Award

-(Print, Radio and Television) This award is aimed at creating awareness about corruption in Zambia and will recognize reportage that is informative, accurate and presented creatively while bringing out corruptive activities and their effects on the economy.
+(Print, Radio and Television) This award is aimed at creating awareness about corruption in Zambia and will recognise reportage that is informative, accurate and presented creatively while bringing out corruptive activities and their effects on the economy.